kerct/ackerman-simulation/README.md

 	rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 	```

-	It is also possible to start with custom values
+	It is also possible to start with custom speeds as such
 	```bash
 	rosrun teleop_twist_keyboard teleop_twist_keyboard.py _speed:=0.2 _turn:=0.2
 	```